TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 Many times, data will be replicated across nodes.
 The consistency of a system is a way of stating how quickly and accurately the data is updated across the nodes such that it is consistent across all the nodes.See also strong consistency and eventual consistency.
 See [here](https://mwhittaker.github.io/consistency_in_distributed_systems/1_baseball.html) for a detailed explanation.

+### Content Delivery Network
+Geographically distributed servers that store content.
+Allows client to contact the server closest to it.

+### Count Min Sketch
+Space efficient probablistic data stores
+Counts frequency of events, but with som error rate.

 ### Cross origin resource sharing
 Allows restricted resource on a web page to be requested from another domain outside the domain from which th efirst resource was served.
 Browser makes an HTTP OPTIONS (GET PUT POST) call for a url, and the server retursn a response saying "These other domains are approved to GET this url"

 ### Durability
 The durability of a system guarantees that data that is committed persists, or is saved permanently.

+### Edge Caching
+Edge caching refers to the use of caching servers to store content closer to end users.
+For instance, if you visit a popular Web site and download some static content that gets cached, each subsequent user will get served that content directly from the caching server until it expires

 ### Eventual Consistency
 A system display eventual consistency when nodes evetually update each other with changes, before which it is possible that clients may see inconsistencies in the data.
 For example, client C may update system A by changing the value of x from 6 to 7.
 Since A doesn't immediately update the other nodes about this change, if C asks for the value of x again and the request is routed to system B, it will respond with the old value of x ie 6.
 If C repeats this request after some time during which the update takes place, it will get the new value of x.